 Air bags inflate with great force, faster than the blink of an eye.
 If you're too close to an inflating air bag, as you would be if you were leaning forward, it could seriously injure you.
-This is true even with Next Generation frontal air bags.
 Safety belts help keep you in position before and during a crash.
-Always wear your safety belt, even with Next Generation air bags.
+Always wear your safety belt, even with air bags.
 The driver should sit as far back as possible while still maintaining control of the vehicle.